-The Indian River Inlet Flood Shoal occurs immediately west of the Charles W. Cullen Bridge (Figure 3, Figure 13, and Figure 14) and has been used several times as a renewable sand source for the North Beach.
-From 1957 to 1990, over 2 million cy of sand was dredged from this shoal to maintain the Federal navigation channel and to obtain beach fill for the eroding shoreline north of the Inlet (USACE 2013).
-Once the sand bypass system was operational in 1990, dredging within the Inlet was used in 2010 to fill scour holes located near the USCG facility, to repair the North Beach berm and dune following Hurricane Sandy in 2014, and currently is being used to provide approximately 480,000 cubic yards of sand for the Phase 1 portion of the North Beach restoration (to be completed by the Delaware Department of Natural Resources and Environmental Control in March 2025).
+The IRI Flood Shoal occurs immediately west of the Charles W. Cullen Bridge (Figure 3, Figure 13, and Figure 14) and has been used several times as a renewable sand source for the North Beach.
+From 1957 to 1990, over 2 million cy of sand was dredged from this shoal to maintain the Federal navigation channel and to obtain beachfill for the eroding shoreline north of the Inlet (USACE 2013).
+Once the sand bypass system was operational in 1990, dredging within the Inlet was used in 2010 to fill scour holes located near the USCG facility, to repair the North Beach berm and dune following Hurricane Sandy in 2014, and currently is being used to provide approximately 480,000 cubic yards of sand for Phase 1 of restoring the berm and dune at North Beach (to be completed by the Delaware Department of Natural Resources and Environmental Control in March 2025).

-The flood shoal sand source is about 50 acres in size with depths ranging from -5 ft to -28 ft MLLW (-3.2 ft to -26.2 ft NAVD).
+The flood shoal sand source is about 50 acres in size with depths ranging from -5 ft to - 28 ft MLLW (-3.2 ft to -26.2 ft NAVD).
 This alternative is to dredge the flood shoal to a depth of -25.8 ft MLLW (-24 ft.
 NAVD).
 This site is the nearest location from the North Beach with an average distance of about 0.6 miles to the north jetty.
 Dredging the flood shoal has advantages in that it provides advance maintenance of the navigation channel by reducing infilling of adjacent sediments.
 The material is renewable as this area frequently shoals in with high quality clean sand (>90%).
 Because this location is interior of the inlet, a smaller dredge plant can be used with easy access to the shorelines.

 This site is an important migratory fish passageway to the Indian River Bay estuarine system and to the Atlantic Ocean.
-Utilization of this site would require a Time of Year restriction from March 1 to June 30th to avoid obstructing fish migrations.
+Utilization of this site would require a Time of Year restriction (TOYR) for dredging from March 1 to June 30th to avoid obstructing fish migrations and a TOYR from December 1 and January 31 to minimize entrainment of larval summer flounder.

-Because the Indian River Inlet Flood Shoal is already being utilized for the Phase 1 beachfill effort for the North Beach, there would be little, or no sand resources left in this area following completion of the Phase I beachfill efforts for the Phase 2 portion until the shoal naturally replenishes.
+Because the IRI Flood Shoal is already being utilized for the Phase 1, there would be little or no sand resources left following completion of the Phase I for Phase 2 until the shoal naturally replenishes, which may take a few years.
 Therefore, this area is not the preferred sand source for Phase 2.
 This shoal would be considered for future use on an "as needed" basis since it has been demonstrated to provide quality sand resources for the North Beach and can be feasibly used with smaller dredge equipment.
 Additionally, future shoaling patterns may require maintenance dredging of the Federal navigation channel.
-The material from this site could be used beneficially as beachfill material.
+The material from this site could be used beneficially to periodically nourish the project.